 Consider Retirement Living Options

 Finding the right type of living situation can really improve happiness and the overall enjoyment of retirement.
-There are many options for retirement living, so finding the most functional and appealing to an individual’s lifestyle can help with the adjustment to retirement.
-Some prefer to stay in the house they lived in before, while others decide to move into an older community.
-Even within older communities, there are options between buying houses, or renting apartments.
-These communities are great for those who like to socialize and be around people their same age.
+There are many options for retirement living, so finding the one that best fits your lifestyle and needs will be key.
+Some prefer to stay in the house they lived in before, while others decide to move into a retirement community.
+Even within senior living communities, there are options between buying houses, or renting apartments.
+These communities often host daily activities for residents and are great for those who like to socialize and be around people their same age.
 They can bring a great sense of community involvement, support, purpose, and happiness.
-There are retirement communities in Broomfield, and many other places, for retirees to look.
+Plus, they take away the hassle and responsibility of home ownership and maintenance that can be cumbersome for older adults to manage down the road.
+Some retirees prefer to live in communities that offer a wider range of services, including dining, healthcare and personal assistance, while others opt to live in communities that provide limited services, but offer enhanced amenities and social opportunities.

 Make a Bucket List

-Bucket lists are very common among the younger generation, but they are also something that is becoming increasingly popular among retirement aged folks.
-Because bucket lists allow for trips, activities, and goal setting, they are very popular and fun for most people to make and achieve.
+Bucket lists are very common among the younger generation, but they are also becoming increasingly popular among retirement-age folks.
+Because bucket lists allow for trips, activities, and goal-setting, they are a fun and imaginative activity that can help you envision the things you’d like to experience, try, or achieve.
 Making a personal bucket list can provide things to look forward to in the future, and give ideas for vacations or trips.
 A bucket list can include very small things that a person has always wanted to do, or a very large activity.
 A bucket list can be as short or long as the person wishes.
 Writing bucket lists can help give meaning and accomplishment during retirement, and also give retirees fun things to do.

 Find Joy in Each Day